Justlesia/predict-atm-pressure/README.md

 ## Deployment using heroku

    Skip this step and go through to the 2 step.
-   1. Go to ``use heroku console`` in the repository and type the following commands.
-The `Dockerfile` in the folder will be used to create a docker image.
+   1. Go to use `` heroku cml`` in the repository and type the following commands.
+The `heroku.yml` in the folder will be used to create a docker image and run the app.
       ```
-      heroku container: login
+      git add .
-      heroku container: push web
+      git commit -m "add bild from heroku.yml"
-      heroku container: release
+      push heroku master
       ```

    2. To test if the docker container was built properly and running, go to the test_heroku.py